 You should only call 999 or visit the ED in a real emergency.

 This includes a serious injury or life-threatening problem such as loss of consciousness, severe breathing difficulty, heavy bleeding, severe chest pain, suspected broken bones, deep wounds (e.g. stab wounds), swallowing something harmful or poisonous or a drug overdose.

-For non-emergencies the services below are available and will be able to help resolve you issue much quicker than ED which can be busy and subject to long waits.
+These services are available to you and will be able to help you much quicker than ED which can be busy and subject to long waits.

 Not an emergency, but need help fast - ring 111